 - This cancer is usually detected late, spreads rapidly and has a poor prognosis.

 - There are no symptoms in the early stage.

-- Symptoms for the later stages can be hard to pin point because lack of appetite and weight loss are the most common symptoms and there could be a variety of reasons for these.
+- Symptoms of the later stages can be hard to pinpoint because lack of appetite and weight loss are the most common symptoms and there could be a variety of reasons for these.